Duxford Radio Trust

 Who we are and what we do

 The Duxford Radio Trust (DRT), is a registered not-for-profit charity, along with its wholly owned subsidiary Duxford Radio Ltd. (DRL), which is dedicated to preserving the history and technology of radio communications.
 We fulfill our public education obligations by providing the materials for public exhibitions of historic radio communications, navigation and radar artifacts, by active independent work in research, documentation, collection, conservation and restoration, by providing the licensed exhibition radio transmitting station G0PZJ/GB2IWM and by supporting/facilitating the historical and technical research, conservation and restoration of communications equipment by others.
 DRT/DRL publishes a four-monthly journal containing articles on specific historic equipment or communication related techniques.
 Copies of the Duxford Radio Journal are held in Cambridge University Library.

-Today the DRT collection of Allied communications equipment is believed to rank only behind that of the IWM and RAF in historical and technical significance, and may be superior in some respects, in that it consists of complete equipment systems and is not a fragmented collection of individual/incomplete objects.
+Today the DRT collection of Allied communications equipment is believed to rank only behind that of the IWM and RAF in historical and technical significance, and may be superior in some respects, in that it consists of complete equipment systems and is not a fragmented collection of individual/incomplete objects, consisting of random donations.
 Radio station G0PZJ/GB2IWM, owned by DRL, can operate single side-band (SSB) transmission, Morse code, amplitude modulation (AM) or frequency modulation (FM) as appropriate on the international HF and national VHF frequency bands, using both vintage and modern equipment to demonstrate radio communications in action, world-wide, to the public.

 Examples of what we collect, conserve, restore and demonstrate to the public

 Working WW2 'Monica' tail warning radar from Lancaster bomber on right, BC-221 Frequency Meter on left

 Working WW2 RAF R1392 VHF ground receiver at left and T1154/R1155 long-range Lancaster bomber radio at right